idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/pod_rb_surrogate.md

 ## Problem statement

-The full-order model is a one energy group, fixed-source neutron diffusion problem, adopted from [!cite](prince2019parametric).
+The full-order model is a one energy group, fixed-source diffusion-reaction problem, adopted from [!cite](prince2019parametric).
+The geometry for this problem
-It showcases the core of a Pressurized Water Reactor (PWR) in 2D.
-The used geometry is presented in [pwr_geom].
-The problem has four different material regions, from which three (1, 2 and 3) act as neutron sources.
+is presented in [pwr_geom].
+The problem has four different material regions, from which three (1, 2 and 3) act as fixed sources.

 !media 2d_multiregion_geometry.png style=display:block;margin-left:auto;margin-right:auto;width:40%;
-       id=pwr_geom caption=The geometry of the PWR core used in this example ([!cite](prince2019parametric)).
+       id=pwr_geom caption=The geometry of the diffusion-reaction problem used in this example ([!cite](prince2019parametric)).

-The fixed-source one-group neutron diffusion with space dependent cross-sections can be expressed as:
+The fixed-source diffusion-reaction problem with space dependent coefficients can be expressed as:

 !equation id=fom_problem
 -\nabla \cdot\left[D(\textbf{r})\nabla\psi(\textbf{r})\right]+\Sigma_a(\textbf{r})\psi(\textbf{r}) = q(\textbf{r}) \,, \quad \textbf{r}\in\Omega

-where $D(\textbf{r})$ is the diffusion coefficient, $\Sigma_a(\textbf{r})$ is the absorption cross-section, $q(\textbf{r})$ is the fixed source term and field variable $\psi(\textbf{r})$ is the scalar neutron flux.
+where $D(\textbf{r})$ is the diffusion coefficient, $\Sigma_a(\textbf{r})$ is the reaction coefficient, $q(\textbf{r})$ is the fixed source term and field variable $\psi(\textbf{r})$ is the solution of interest.
 Furthermore, $\Omega$ denotes the internal domain, without the boundaries, which can be partitioned into four sub-domains corresponding to the four material regions ($\Omega_1$, $\Omega_2$, $\Omega_3$ and $\Omega_4$).
 This equation needs to be supplemented with boundary conditions.